 “Yes, she had to make sure the seats would be red,” Sinden said with a laugh.

 Red has been Wolf’s signature color since long before she legally became “The Red Wolf” by marrying Marvin Wolf in 1983.
-They had met when Judi, a mother of three and already a DCPA board member at the time, was teaching at Graland.
+They had met when Judi, a mother of three, was teaching at Graland.
 “The love that she had for Marvin,” Davidson said, “was really something out of a storybook.”

 Red is simply Wolf’s brand, Sinden said.
 “It’s her beautiful red hair, her red lipstick, her red attire.
 She just identifies as The Red Wolf.”
 Robinson said Wolf loves red because she is a fiery woman.
 “There is no other color that would work for her,” she said.